bobgilmore/githooks/README.md

 See how I handle `check-ruby-syntax` in the `pre-commit` file for an example of how to do this.

-I think that it's best to add a new checkin its "most stringent" setting, so that people can become aware of if and make an informed decision to deactivate it.
+It's best to add a new checkin its "most stringent" setting, so that people can become aware of if and make an informed decision to deactivate it.

 Writing Checks to Run (or Ignore) for Some Extensions or Directories
 ---------